Canon's most enthusiast-friendly APS-C SLR to date

 swiping and double-tapping to browse through images.

-When reviewing images you can display an overlay with filename, capture date and exposure settings. | You can also rate images with 1-5 stars (as you can through the camera's menu) that can be read by Canon's Digital Photo Professional software. |
+When reviewing images you can display an overlay with filename, capture date and exposure settings.

 From the image review section of the app you can rate images stored